AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 `true`.
 When editing or adding a new record, Ramp will display required and recommended fields with different background colors, to draw attention to them.
-While the database will prevent the insertion of any record required fields missing, it is possible to add records with recommended fields missing (if, for example, the data is not known when the record is created).
+While the database will prevent the insertion of any record with required fields missing, it is possible to add records with recommended fields missing (if, for example, the data is not known when the record is created).
 Ramp will, however, indicate that such a record is "incomplete" in a list or table view by displaying an